 The 10 largest emitters are responsible for 72 percent of the emissions.
 The 100 smallest are responsible for 3 percent of the emissions.
 If you’re the CEO of a company and you have an overrun that you reckon is in the range of 2.7 to 3.5, let’s say billions of something, and you want to bring it down to the 1.5 to 2 range that’s acceptable: are you going to work on the hundred cases that have 3 percent or on the 10 cases that have 72 percent?
 It’s a no-brainer.
 The only way you can get that reduction is out of the big emitters.

 The Paris Agreement was thus a “path to failure” according to Oquist, and so Nicaragua did not sign (initially).
 Ortega later changed course, and Nicaragua agreed to be a part of the process in 2017 “out of solidarity” with other developing countries.
 At the table, Nicaragua continues to press for stricter emissions standards, and equity in the assignment of responsibility and funding for adaptation.
-Following 2017, Oquist remained an important influence over the process as a of the multilateral Green Climate Fund.
+Following 2017, Oquist remained an important influence over the process as a co-chair of the board of the multilateral Green Climate Fund.
 The fund oversees distributions to impoverished countries seeking to make adaptations to meet emission reductions.

 Nicaragua is way ahead of most other countries.
 Over the last 13 years the government has adopted a series of reforms, and made a determined effort to direct investment to renewable forms of energy.
 Nicargua is now approaching the goal of having 90% of its energy come from renewable sources.
 So, Oquist’s hesitations had nothing to do with commitment on the part of the country he was representing.
 He was addressing the system of global inequality.